adumalwad/Mini-IRCTC/README.md

 **Remember:**
- 1) **admin login:** username->cs315 password->cs315. (check .sql file for admin username and password)
+ 1) **admin login:** username->cs315 password->cs315. (check the .sql file for the admin username and password)
- 2) Before booking ticket, schedule train on that date.
+ 2) Before booking a ticket, schedule a train on that date.
- 3) User can  not login without mail verification.
+ 3) User can not log in without mail verification.
- 4) Check foreign keys and primary key before delating particular table's data.
+ 4) Check foreign and primary keys before deleting a particular table's data.
- 5) Script folder does not have any use.All codes in this folder are already prsent required files.
+ 5) Script folder does not have any use.
+All codes in this folder are already present required files.